 Trust and Estate Administration

-Our team of experienced attorneys, paralegals, and fiduciary accountants works closely with executors, trustees, and beneficiaries to provide a smooth and orderly administration of trusts and estates.
+Our team of experienced attorneys and paralegals works closely with executors, trustees, and beneficiaries to provide a smooth and orderly administration of trusts and estates.
 We assist clients in the probate of wills and administration of estates and trusts, focusing on appropriate tax strategies in carrying out a decedent’s or other donor’s intentions for preservation of assets and transmission of wealth to subsequent generations.

-Blank Rome also represents beneficiaries in connection with their interests, to ensure maximization of their bequests.
+Blank Rome also protects the interests of beneficiaries to ensure maximization of the bequests made on their behalf.
 Our services cover:

 Trust and Estate Litigation